ankitasikder/ankitasikder/README.md

 ## I'm a Student, Programmer and Learner!!!!

-- 🔭 I launch my projects in Github
+- 🔭 I launch my works in Github
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watch movies and eat tasty food
+- ⚡ Fun fact: I love to watch movies.